“The Lord keeps faith forever, secures justice for the oppressed, gives food to the hungry.” Psalm 146.

 But also, “Monumental waste of money.”

-Yes, the money, the time and the intention recall the line from Psalm 127, “Unless the Lord build the house, they labor in vain who build it.”
+Yes, the money, the time, and the intention recall the line from Psalm 127, “Unless the Lord builds the house, they labor in vain who build it.”

-Interestingly, today’s gospel from Mark asks us to go deeper into our own religious commitment, and go beyond the buildings and artifice of religion.
-Jesus’s concern for people like the widow forwards his religious ideal that our human condition outweighs even the centrality of the temple itself.
+Interestingly, today’s gospel from Mark asks us to go deeper into our religious commitment and go beyond the buildings and artifice of religion.
+Jesus’s concern for people like the widow forwards his spiritual ideal that our human condition outweighs even the centrality of the temple itself.

-In fact, Herod’s expensive extravagance of the temple in Jerusalem was in size — two-times larger than the Roman Forum.
-And the funds to build it came from the “little people” like the the widow in the story.
+Herod’s expensive extravagance of the temple in Jerusalem was in size — two-times more massive than the Roman Forum.
+And the funds to build it came from the “little people” like the widow in the story.

 The Letter to the Hebrews, our second reading, tells us that Christ Jesus is “our priest before God” and the “True Temple.”
 And here we are reminded that he will appear again to bring salvation to those who eagerly await him.

 So how should we conduct our lives in the meantime?

 Let’s turn to Mark 12, our gospel passage today.
 Recall, this event takes place only moments before Jesus arrives in Jerusalem, to His crucifixion and death.
 Jesus laments the condition of the temple and the exploitation of the widow in the name of religion.